-Once registered, eCourt Appearances will email the telephone number and video link for your hearing.
-You may register for hearings weeks in advance, but the telephone number video link will not be sent to you until 48 hours before the hearing date.
-Those registering with eCourt Appearances for hearings less than 48 hours in advance should allow up to 15 minutes after registration to receive the email with the telephone number and video link.
+Once registered, eCourt Appearances will email the telephone number, video link, and courtroom address for your hearing.
+You may register for hearings weeks in advance, but the telephone number and video link will not be sent to you until 48 hours before the hearing date.
+Those registering with eCourt Appearances for hearings less than 48 hours in advance should allow up to 15 minutes after registration to receive the email with the hearing information.

 Those unable to access eCourt Appearances must email Judge Mazer-Marino’s Courtroom Deputy at: firstname.lastname@example.org at least two (2) business days prior to the hearing.
 Your email must include your name, the case number(s), who you represent (if you are an attorney), hearing date, and phone number.

-Etiquette for Appearing Telephonically or by Video.
-Please follow these guidelines when appearing telephonically or by videoconference:
+Please follow these guidelines when appearing phone or videoconference:

-Certificates of No Objection.
-If a motion or application has been filed, appropriate notice has been served, and no objection, responsive pleading, or request for a hearing respecting the motion or application has been filed or received within twenty-four (24) hours after the expiration of the time to file an objection, counsel for the movant may file a certificate of no objection (“CNO”).
-A copy of the CNO must be emailed to email@example.com.
+If a motion or application has been filed, appropriate notice has been given, and no objection, responsive pleading, or request for adjournment respecting the motion or application has been filed or received by movant within twenty-four (24) hours after the objection deadline, counsel for the movant may file a certificate of no objection (“CNO”).
+A copy of the CNO must also be emailed to email@example.com.

-Documents filed on the docket or transmitted to the Chapter 13 Trustee less than 72 hours before a hearing will not be considered at such hearing.
-Documents filed on the docket or transmitted to the Chapter 13 Trustee less than 72 hours before the hearing on the Chapter 13 Trustee’s motion to dismiss will not be grounds to deny or adjourn the motion unless a written request for an extension of time to oppose the motion is granted by the court before the expiration of the deadline.
-Any request for such extension must be filed on the docket, emailed to the Judge’s chambers, and served on the Chapter 13 Trustee.
+Documents filed on the docket or transmitted to the Chapter 13 Trustee less than 72 hours before a hearing will not be considered at the hearing.
+Documents filed on the docket or transmitted to the Chapter 13 Trustee less than 72 hours before the hearing on the Chapter 13 Trustee’s motion to dismiss will not be grounds to deny or adjourn the motion unless a written request for an extension of time to oppose the motion is granted by the Court before the objection deadline.
+Any request for such extension must be filed on the docket, emailed to firstname.lastname@example.org., and served on the Chapter 13 Trustee.